Skip to Main Content

 Explore 1000s of downloadable e-books in a variety of subjects, including academic areas, classic literature, fiction, and more.

-Electronic Journal Finder
+Electronic Journal Finder This link opens in a new window

 Use the Electronic Journal Finder to determine whether a particular journal (and article) is available online.

-Electronic Journal Center (EJC) (OhioLINK)
+Electronic Journal Center (EJC) (OhioLINK) This link opens in a new window

 Contains full text articles from more than 10,000 academic journals from top scholarly publishers, academic societies, and university presses.
 The EJC covers a wide range of disciplines and contains just published scientific research as well as historical journal articles.